maslab-ufrgs/TAP_GA_QL/README.md

 =======

 > The cost functions used for edge travel time avaliation are tied to the network being run (SF or OW10_1).
 If you are
-> going to use other networks, you most likely want to edit the calculateTravelTime function in the Experiment.py file.
+> going to use other networks, you most likely want to edit the calculateTravelTime function in the experiment.py module.

 Dependencies
 ============